 Among individuals aged 20 to 24, 60.3% were in the parental home in 2006, up from 49.3% in 1986.
 Among those aged 25 to 29, 26.0% were in the parental home in 2006, up from 15.6% two decades earlier.

 So, more and more of us are not becoming “Empty Nesters” in fact we are turning into a “flop house” for our 20-year-old kids?
-That seems to line up with my observations from friends and acquaintances that I know, where kids go off to University to get their degrees, but then returning and moving back into the family home?
+That seems to line up with my observations from friends and acquaintances that I know.
+Kids go off to University to get their degrees, but then return and move back in.

-I must admit that I was somewhat guilty of that on work terms, but managed to not move back in with my parents after I graduated.
+I must admit that I was somewhat guilty of that on work terms.
+I did, however, manage to not move back in with my parents after I graduated.

 My question is how can you retire if your kids have moved back in with you?
-I guess if they move back in, and start paying room and board, that might be OK, but if they move back in and resume their role as “child” while pulling in a large salary, I do have problems with that.
+I guess if they move back in, and start paying room and board, that might be OK.
+If they move back in and resume their role as “child” while pulling in a large salary, that is bad.
 They keep calling my generation the “Sandwich” generation because we will have to care for both our parents and our children eventually, these statistics seem to imply that may well be the case.

 I have attempted to instill in my kids a real desire to leave the house.
 Useful statements like: